 To have even more impact, you can help make it more difficult and less profitable for traffickers to operate in your community by asking your local legislators to pass stronger business regulations.
 One example of a way a local ordinance for massage businesses could be made stronger is by including a provision requiring that customers enter the business through an unlocked front door, as opposed to a more hidden, security-controlled entrance around the corner or in the back.
 Sex buyers prefer the privacy of a discreet entrance, so this kind of regulation is likely to hurt a trafficker’s business.

 Since all communities are different, there is no one-size-fits-all set of regulations to help end trafficking.
 It’s really important that all stakeholders — particularly massage therapists — are involved in the conversation.
 To get the ball rolling, you can email your city or county council members to let them know that you want strong, victim-centered business regulations in your community.
-Send them our report, and ask them to reach out to Polaris for guidance — we’ve helped dozens of cities work together with their local massage communities to develop strong, commonsense legislation to help end trafficking.
 And then follow up by showing up at your next city or county council meeting, and speaking during the public comment period to let your representatives know that you take this issue very seriously.